south-bend-code-works/code-week/lessons/intro/code-week.md

 `<h1>`
 `<h2>`

-- [ ] Find the `<h1>` tag that says `<h1>INSERT WEBSITE'S TITLE HERE</h1>` in CodePen.
+<input type="checkbox" class="checkbox"> Find the `<h1>` tag that says `<h1>INSERT WEBSITE'S TITLE HERE</h1>` in CodePen.

-- [ ] Replace ONLY the words "INSERT WEBSITE'S TITLE HERE" with the title of your webpage.
+<input type="checkbox" class="checkbox"> Replace ONLY the words "INSERT WEBSITE'S TITLE HERE" with the title of your webpage.
 For example:
 `<h1> Golden Retrievers </h1>`

-- [ ] Keep going to change the other headers (`<h1>` and `<h2>`) and paragraphs (`<p>`)in the website.
+<input type="checkbox" class="checkbox"> Keep going to change the other headers (`<h1>` and `<h2>`) and paragraphs (`<p>`)in the website.

-- [ ] The paragraph tags currently are filled with a text filler called "lorem ipsum".
+<input type="checkbox" class="checkbox"> The paragraph tags currently are filled with a text filler called "lorem ipsum".
 Replace this with your own text about the topic of your webpage!

-- [ ] Scroll through your webpage and double check that you successfully updated all of the text!
+<input type="checkbox" class="checkbox"> Scroll through your webpage and double check that you successfully updated all of the text!

 ### Images

 Let's swap out the cat images for some other images.

-- [ ] Find the first `img` tag and remove the link inside the `src=""`.
+<input type="checkbox" class="checkbox"> Find the first `img` tag and remove the link inside the `src=""`.
 You will replace this with a new link.

-- [ ] Go to Google images and search for images that relate to your webpage topic.
+<input type="checkbox" class="checkbox"> Go to Google images and search for images that relate to your webpage topic.

-- [ ] Once you find a picture on Google, right click on the image and select “Copy image address” from the drop down menu.
+<input type="checkbox" class="checkbox"> Once you find a picture on Google, right click on the image and select “Copy image address” from the drop down menu.

-- [ ] Return to your code and paste the copied image address into your code.
+<input type="checkbox" class="checkbox"> Return to your code and paste the copied image address into your code.

 ### CSS